 If your child is quarantined, but feels well, or has opted into remote learning, he or she will work with a Learning Specialist to develop a teaching and learning plan.
 This plan may include remote learning.

 No, at this time we are relying on our families and employees to accurately complete the health screening which requires a daily temperature check along with symptom and exposure review.
-As shared earlier, every family and employee will be signing a Health and Wellness Pledge that they will complete the daily health screening fully and honestly.
+As shared earlier, every family and employee signs a Health and Wellness Pledge that they will complete the daily health screening fully and honestly.
 Keeping our community safe and healthy is a shared responsibility.
 We do have thermometers available campus wide if needed.

 Cleaning and disinfection products currently in use: